 This carburetor is provided with one adjustment and that controls the volume of fuel delivered through the main nozzle.
-Turning to the right, or clockwise, closes off the amount of fuel fed through the main nozzle.
-Turning to the left, or counter clockwise, increases the amount of fuel fed through the nozzle.
+Turning to the right, or clockwise, closes off the amount of fuel fed through the main nozzle: Turning to the left, or counter clockwise, increases the amount of fuel fed through the nozzle.

-Carburetors on the Briggs & Stratton, Model FG engine, are adjusted at the factory at three-fourths of one turn open.
+Carburetors on the Briggs & Stratton, Model FI engine, are adjusted at the factory at three-fourths of one turn open.
 To find the point at which the motor delivers maximum power, first start the engine and run until thoroughly warm.
 With the engine properly warmed, turn to the right very gradually until motor indicates loss of power from lack of sufficient fuel.
 When this position is found, turn gradually to the left until that position of the adjustment gives maximum power.

-We advise when starting cold motor to set adjustment at from three-fourths to one full turn open.
+We advise when starting cold motor to set adjustment at from

+three-fourths to one full turn open.

-If necessary to clean gas line, in doing this no difficulty will result if this procedure is followed: Close shut off valve connecting gas tank with gas line.
-Unloosen nuts holding gas line, detach, clean and replace by turning nuts until tight.
-Open shut off valve.
+If necessary to clean gas line, no difficulty will result if this procedure is followed: Close shut off valve connecting gas tank with gas line.
+Unloosen nuts holding gas line, detach, clean and blow out with air.